Aetolia: Ancient era

 The Aetolians’ power increasingly magnified with the occupation of the lands of Ozoloi, Locrians and Phocians, as well as Boeotia.
 They then united under the power of their League in the areas of Tegea, Mantinea, Orchomenus, Psophida and Phigaleia.
 Between 220 and 217 BC, the Social War broke out between the Achaean and Aetolian Leagues.
 The war was first started by the Aetolians with the help of the Spartans and Eleans.
 Allies of the Achaeans were the Macedonians, the Boeotians, the Phocians, the Epirotes, the Acarnanians and the Messenians.

 The Aetolians allied with the Romans, while Philip V destroyed the temple of Apollo Thermios and allied with the Carthaginians.
 The Aetolians continued to fight on the side of the Romans even in the Battle of Cynoscephalae (196 BC), ignoring the great dangers looming for Greece as a result of this alliance.
 The Aetolians took the side of Antiochus III against the Roman Republic, and on the defeat of that monarch in 189 BC, they became virtually the subjects of Rome.
 Following the conquest of the Achaeans by Lucius Mummius Achaicus in 146 BC, Aetolia became part of the Roman province of Achaea.
 When the Roman garrisons were withdrawn because of the civil wars in Rome, the Aetolians, too, began to fight each other.
 Following Octavius’ victory at the Battle of Actium, the Aetolians who had sided with Antony disbanded completely.
 Octavius handed Calydon over to the Achaeans, who devastated it entirely and moved the statue of Artemis Laphria to Patras.
 There were subsequent invasions by Goths, Huns, and Vandals several centuries later at the end of the Roman Empire.

 Aetolia's reputation has suffered from a rather hostile treatment in the sources.
 Polybius is considered now to have a heavy anti-Aetolian bias due to his having relied on Aetolia's opponent Aratus of Achaea, but mainly because of his origin in Megalopolis, a major centre of the rival Achaean League.

 Middle Ages

-During the Middle Ages, Aetolia was part of the Byzantine Empire and later passed to the Turks.
+During the Middle Ages, Aetolia was part of the Byzantine Empire and its successor Despotate of Epirus, and later passed to the Turks.
 Aetolia was mentioned in Francisco Baltazar's Florante at Laura.